kemaloksuz/BoundingBoxGenerator/README.md

 ![BB demo image](demo/BBteaser.png)

 CODE: In this [link](https://github.com/kemaloksuz/BoundingBoxGenerator/blob/5ee77b0f73b31bad711f0eee73cc2b0d5a35f1cc/mmdet/core/bbox/samplers/bounding_box_generator.py#L180) you can see an implementation of the extended version of the bounding box generator which outputs one box for each IoU in the given list of IoUs.
+Also, you can see a basic demo of the bounding box generator in this [script](https://github.com/kemaloksuz/BoundingBoxGenerator/blob/master/demo/bounding_box_generator_demo.py).